cicily19/task_management/README.md

 4. Release: `php artisan migrate --force` (and optionally `php artisan db:seed --force`).
 5. Web server document root must be `public/`.
 Use the platform’s PHP buildpack or a Docker image that runs `php-fpm` + nginx/apache.

-A public URL is **not included** with this submission; after you deploy, use your platform’s generated HTTPS URL for reviewers.
+A public URL is **included** with this submission; https://taskmanagement-cicily.up.railway.app/ after you deploy, use your platform’s generated HTTPS URL for reviewers.

 ## Project structure (high level)